-Bangladesh is one of the most vulnerable countries to the impacts of climate change, with economic losses of over USD 12 billion incurred over the past 40 years.
+Bangladesh is one of the most vulnerable countries to the impacts of climate change.
+As a result, the country has had decades of experience in adaptation.

-BRAC’s integrated approach promotes adaptation and mitigation measures through nature-based solutions to address climate change.
-We work to protect resources, build awareness about the environment and access the tools and knowledge needed to adapt to adverse climatic impacts and adopt sustainable practices to build resilience.
+BRAC’s integrated approach promotes adaptation and mitigation measures through nature-based solutions and locally-led adaptation to address the impacts of climate change.
+We work to protect resources and improve access to the tools and knowledge needed to adapt to the adverse climatic impacts and adopt sustainable practices to build resilience.

 WHAT WE DO

 Green Climate Fund

 HOW WE DO IT